alimpens/sigv2/docs/adr/0003-testing.md

 We want to write maintainable unit tests for our React components.
 We should be able to test functionality without testing implementation details.
 We should be able to write tests in a React-like way.
-The solution should be well-known, so it's easier for new / other developers to understand it.
+The solution should be well-known, so it’s easier for new / other developers to understand it.

 ## Decision